 Any non-Borg personnel or ships obtained from an expansion pack with this incident are considered assimilated as drones (see assimilation - personnel) before you report them for duty.
 You may report such cards immediately (ships to any spaceline location or your Borg Outpost; personnel to any of your ships or outposts or to a planet) without regard to [AU] icons or native quadrant.
 If you place them in your hand to play later, you must obey all normal reporting requirements.
-If you obtain Jean-Luc Picard from an expansion pack using this incident you may expansion pack using this incident, you may not play him immediately if you have Locutus of Borg in play, but may later perform a persona exchange with the two cards.
+If you obtain Jean-Luc Picard from an expansion pack using this incident, you may not play him immediately if you have Locutus of Borg in play, but may later perform a persona exchange with the two cards adjacent - Two spaceline locations are adjacent to each other if there is no other location between them (even if a card which does not form a location, such as Q-Net, is between them.)

-- adjacent Two spaceline locations are adjacent to each other if there is no other location between them (even if a card which does not form a location, such as Q-Net, is between them.) - Admiral Riker This personnel's special download requires him to be aboard your matching facility.
-The Reflections foil version requiring a compatible facility is a misprint (not errata). - affiliation There are 13 affiliations: Bajoran, Borg, Cardassian, Dominion, Federation, Ferengi, Hirogen, Kazon, Klingon, Neutral, Non-Aligned, Romulan, and Vidiian.
+Admiral Riker - This personnel's special download requires him to be aboard your matching facility.
+The Reflections foil version requiring a compatible facility is a misprint (not errata).

+affiliation - There are 15 affiliations: Bajoran, Borg, Cardassian, Dominion, Federation, Ferengi, Hirogen, Kazon, Klingon, Neutral, Non-Aligned, Romulan, Starfleet, Vidiian and Vulcan.
 Each affiliation has a distinct border color (but see Captain Proton cards) and a unique affiliation icon in the upper left corner of each Personnel or Ship card (lower left corner of each Facility card).
-A few cards are multiaffiliation.
+A few cards are multi-affiliation.
 (Equipment and Site cards have no affiliation.)

 Cards from different affiliations are not normally compatible, except Non-Aligned and Neutral cards which are compatible with any affiliation except Borg.
-Special cards such as treaties,The Kazon Collective, Emblem of the Alliance, and Temporal Micro-Wormhole may make two or more affiliations compatible, allowing them to mix and work together.
+Special cards such as treaties, Emblem of the Alliance, and Temporal Micro-Wormhole may make two or more affiliations compatible, allowing them to mix and work together.

-affiliation and ship origin - Some cards, such as tactics, affect "Klingon ships," "Romulan ships," etc. These cards apply to ships currently holding that affiliation as well as ships that 'originated' with that affiliation.
+affiliation and ship origin - Some cards, such as tactics, affect "Klingon ships," "Romulan ships," etc. These cards apply to ships currently holding that affiliation as well as ships that "originated" with that affiliation.
 A ship's class or lore may indicate that its origin is different from its affiliation.
 For example, the B'Rel, a Ferengi-affiliation ship identified in its lore as a "Klingon Bird-of-Prey," is both a Klingon ship and a Ferengi ship.
-The ChaJoh is a multi-affiliation [Rom][Klg] ship of Klingon origin ("Bird-of-Prey"); thus, it is a Klingon origin ("Bird-of-Prey"); thus, it is a Klingon nokip regardless of its current affiliation mode, but a Romulan ship only in Romulan affiliation mode.
+The Cha'Joh is a multi-affiliation [Rom][Klg] ship of Klingon origin ("Bird-of-Prey"); thus, it is a Klingon ship regardless of its current affiliation mode, but a Romulan ship only in Romulan affiliation mode.
 A Romulan ship commandeered by Klingons is both a Romulan ship and a Klingon ship.
 The Naprem (K'Vort-class "Bird-of-Prey") is of Klingon origin; the Stolen Attack Ship ("Jem'Hadar attack ship") is of Dominion origin.

-origin. affiliation and species - Cards that affect "Klingons", "Romulans," etc. apply to personnel of that affiliation as well as that species (including hybrids).
+affiliation and species - Cards that affect "Klingons", "Romulans," etc. apply to personnel of that affiliation as well as that species (including hybrids).
 Thus, Worf, K'Ehleyr, and Quark Son of Keldar (in Klingon mode) all are Klingons for Klingon Death Yell.
 Ba'el and Simon Tarses are Romulans for D'Tan's INTEGRITY enhancement.
 Miles O'Brien (Fajo Collection) will not work with Garak (in either mode), Dukat, or Evek.

 A "non-Klingon" personnel is neither Klingon by species nor Klingon affiliation.
 Espionage cards and cards that refer to an affiliation by its icon (such as Kira Nerys) refer only to affiliation, not to species.